Read This First

 Prompt 3: Cite 5 notable individuals in history who have transgressed this principle that awe does not imbue the objects of awe with objective beauty.

-The central claim is this: Throughout history, several notable individuals have claimed that their perception of beauty or awe indicated some form of objective or universal truth about the universe.
+In plain terms: Throughout history, several notable individuals have claimed that their perception of beauty or awe indicated some form of objective or universal truth about the universe.

 Plato (Ancient Greek Philosopher)